htcondor/htcondor/docs/admin-manual/security.rst

 an email archive.

 To use the token request workflow, the user needs a confidential channel to the server or an appropriate auto-approval rule needs to be in place.
-The simplist way to establish a confidential channel is using :ref:`admin-manual/security:ssl authentication` without a client certificate; configure the collector using a host certificate.
+The simplest way to establish a confidential channel is using :ref:`admin-manual/security:ssl authentication` without a client certificate; configure the collector using a host certificate.